ariakit/ariakit/guide/400-component-stores.md

 ### Default state

 Conventionally, when dealing with dynamic state, the initial value passed to the store has its property name prefixed with the word `default`.
 In this case, only the initial value will be considered.
-They don't have to be referentially stable between re-renders.
+It doesn't have to be referentially stable between re-renders.

 ```js
 const form = useFormStore({